HoangTuan110/.todo/drafts/notes_about_gnu_ed.md

 		- Input mode allows for inputting text to the buffer (Similiar to Insert mode in Vim)

 # Prompt mode
+- By default `ed` is automatically in prompt mode, so we usually don't need to do the switch
 - To switch to Prompt mode, we need to use `P`
 - `ed` uses `*` for Prompt mode (to avoid confusion with `sh`'s `$`, which I think is not very necessary today)
 - Prompt mode has several commands: